 - Provide supporting documentation relevant to the reason you intend to licence a firearm;

-- Provide a serviceability certificate for each firearm you wish to licence;
+- Provide a serviceability certificate for each firearm you intend to licence;

 - Obtain a firearms awareness certificate; and